I had a lot of fun this weekend coming up with my mood board to decorate and create a plan for the design of my rental kitchen makeover!

 Now onto sourcing and addressing some of the problem areas in my rental kitchen…

-The tile used for my counter tops and back splash are super dated and doesn’t fit my color scheme.
+The tile used for my countertops and backsplash are super dated and doesn’t fit my color scheme.
 I wish I could just do an easy fix and paint the tile as I wish, but without talking with your landlord first can be an issue when you go to move out and could possibly affect receiving your full deposit back.
-I am looking into contact paper and Tin Tiles to create a fun current back splash to cover the existing tile and a fun dark granite vinyl contact paper to use to cover the counter top tile.
+I am looking into contact paper and Tin Tiles to create a fun current backsplash to cover the existing tile and a fun dark granite vinyl contact paper to use to cover the countertop tile.

-The ceiling light.
-I am not a fan of this one I currently have, but I am loving what this blogger at Simple Details Blog that makeover with her ceiling light that added touch of art deco glam to her space.
+I am not a fan of the one I currently have, but I am loving what this blogger at Simple Details Blog that makeover with her ceiling light that added a touch of art deco glam to her space.
 I am looking to emulate this for my ceiling light!
 I think it will also help draw the eye to the ceiling and make it look a bit classier.
 I wish this sunburst was still available to buy at home depot for $35 but it is now sold out!!
 Argh!
 So I will resort to getting DIY savvy for this project.
 I found a great little tutorial on a Small Home Love.

 The accent wall…

 I have decided I do not want to paint my main wall in my kitchen.
-I have painted a total of 3 walls in my home so far and I want to keep this one a easier to paint over later.
+I have painted a total of 3 walls in my home so far and I want to keep this one easier to paint over later.
 I think a simple stenciled wall with a fun colored sharpie pen is just the ticket for this makeover.
 I kind of loved the one Mandy at Vintage Revivals did a little while ago.